Tyrn/dotfiles/README.md

 omz reload
 ```

-- Run `./all-prepare`, which causes a reboot
+- Run `./all-prepare`, which eventually causes a reboot

+_NB_ Among other things, at the end all-prepare sets user groups.
+Somehow, it takes
+a lot of time, up to three minutes.

 - Finally, start `./all-install`; it's a longish run, sometimes you'll need to make choices
   (mostly yes).